opendigitalpay-io/docs.opendigitalpay.io/docs/PaymentEngine.md

 ## open-balance

-Open-balance servers the fundation of the whole payment system.
+Open-balance is the fundation of the whole payment system.
 It manages the balance accounts of users and merchants.
 And it also has a ledger component to keep track all money movements between accounts.

 The key functions are:
 * create user/merchant balance accounts